Start A Whole Bible Assembly

 So start a community, even if it's just your family.
 Don't let pride get in the way - pride doesn't risk failure.
 What is failure, anyway?
 Failure in the world's eyes is not having a mega-church or a TV network.
 Sharing the Word never fails.
 Pride keeps you from trying to share what you know and live just because you might not be famous, or chased around for interviews on network news shows.
 Don't be that guy.

-What Is The Goal of a Whole Bible Assembly?
+What Are The Goals of a Whole Bible Assembly?

 What would a new assembly look like?
 How would it be different than the plastic, mile-wide inch-deep assemblies currently available?
 Why are you going to be different?
 You’ve got to decide what it is you are trying to accomplish.
 Where are you going with this?
 Are you trying to fire people up like a pep rally?
 Or are you trying to equip yourself and others to handle daily living while reaping the blessings of peace and a whole heart?
 Are you fostering dependence on leaders (such as yourself), or on the Word?
 Are you teaching the Word, or teaching the commandments of men, especially your own?